JohnCoene/firebase/README.md

 ## Config

-Create a secure config file.
+Create a secure config fil, this will be saved in your working directory.

 ```r
 create_config(api_key = "xXXxxX", project_id = "my-project-name")